 3. Web development

-The web development program offers courses in information technology that are focused on developing websites and applications.
+The web development program offers information technology courses focused on developing websites and applications.
 Students can expect to learn a range of programming languages while coding.
 The program will teach you how to code websites and provide you with testing methods to ensure that your code works correctly.
 There are programs that may offer degrees in this field, or you can choose to specialize in web design.
 These are also possible jobs to consider:

 - Web developer: A web developer is someone who creates websites for the internet.